NoorMajdoub/Self-Supervised-Flow-Embeddings-for-Botnet-Detection/byol.md

 Softmax over similarities gives probabilities of each embedding being the positive

 Cross-entropy penalizes the model if the positive isn’t most similar

+** what i will be doing **
+well the byol architecure will stay as it is what will happe is te constractive loss would be integrated in thge loss of th byol system the core idea behind byol is that it doesnt consider the negative pairs methode 1 very simple we just combine both losses in one formula , l=p*byolloss +(1-p)*cons loss